+Mr. Chu was named Chair of the CRCG&HR Committee on May 9, 2023.
 Mr. Chu has extensive compensation experience having served on numerous boards and their compensation committees.
-His direct experience includes Chair of the Governance and Human Resources Committee of the Technical Standards and Safety Authority, Chair of the Human Resources Committee of Echelon Insurance Company, member of the Human Resources Committee of CAA Club Group of Companies and a member of the Human Resources Committee of CAA Insurance Company.
-Mr. Chu was formerly the chair of the Human Resource & Environment Committee of Toronto Hydro Corporation.
+His direct experience includes Chair of the Governance and Human Resources Committee of the Technical Standards and Safety Authority, Chair of the Human Resources Committee of Echelon Insurance Company, Chair of the Human Resources Committee of CAA Club Group of Companies and Chair of the Human Resources Committee of CAA Insurance Company.
+Mr. Chu was formerly the chair of the Human Resources & Environment Committee of Toronto Hydro Corporation.